-DUI cases are won and lost with their details.
-So write down everything you remember from your DUI stop, no matter how insignificant.
+No matter how insignificant, write it down.
 Do it now.
 Your memory will fade over time.
-If you wait, you can lose out on important details that could help win your case could be lost.
+If you wait, you can lose out on important details that might win your case.
 Here are some questions to jog your memory:

 - When and where did the police stop you?

 - What reason did the officer give for your stop?

 - Was a breath test administered?
 If so, what did the device look like?

 - What did you tell the officer about what you had to eat or drink?

 Take some time to write down everything you can remember from the stop.
 Just don’t share it with anyone but your attorney.
 You’ll thank yourself later.

 Presented out of context, these public materials can damage your reputation enough to turn a jury against you – even if you’re innocent.
 Don’t give the other side ammunition.
 We cannot tell you to remove any incriminating photos or posts of yourself online today, but you can and should mark your profile as private and for heaven’s sake don’t post about the charges, the arrest of anything on line.
 Keep it private.

 3. Find Witnesses

 Talk to your friends, family, and acquaintances that you were with that day.
-Especially if they saw you right before, right after, or even during your stop.
+Especially if they saw you right before, right after, or even during the traffic stop.
 Ask them if they would be willing to testify on your behalf in court.
-Witnesses can go a long way to strengthen your defense, so gather as many as you can.
-Your attorney will want to give their statements- because people forget things rather quickly.
+Witnesses can go a long way to strengthen your defense.
+So gather as many as you can.
+Your attorney will want to get their statements as soon as possible because people forget things rather quickly.
 A drinking or non-drunk alibi witness can make the difference between guilty and not guilty.